-Class meetings will be in person, with some exceptions and dependent on the state of the COVID-19 pandemic.
-If we are unable to meet in person, classes will be held virtually via Zoom.
+Class meetings will be in person, with some exceptions and dependent on the state of the COVID-19 endemic.
+Under extraordinary circumstances, if we are unable to meet in person, classes will be held virtually via Zoom.
 Classes will be a mixture of lecture and hands-on sessions.
 As of now, there are no plans to record lectures.